dlisitsin20/ece281-ice3/README.md

 Finally, the workflow **runs** the simulation.
 If successful then it will quietly exit with a `0` code.
 If any of the `assert` statements fail then GHDL will cease the simulation and exit with non-zero code; this will also cause the workflow to fail.
 Assert statements of other severity levels will be reported, but not fail the workflow.

+Doc Statement: I used ChatGPT to help me unlock my repository after a failed commit (git commit -a and then I closed the file)
+My prompt was "How to terminate and active commit that index locks the repository?", and it gave me a command rm -f .git/index.lock , which helped me restore my repository.